kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 ### Time Is Money..
 That's True

-When I reached the point that I earned dollars per hour, I began to realize that time had my time had value.
+When I reached the point that I earned dollars per hour, I began to realize that my time had value.

 The estimated time I spent watching Game of Thrones is 63 hours.